-Why do some women look so chic in a summery linen shift dress, while others look like they are wearing a sack?
+Why do some women look so chic in a summery linen shift dress while others look like they are wearing a sack?
 What is the trick to projecting an easy-breezy, not frumpy-dumpy vibe in this style of dress?
-Today I’m sharing a cute new linen shift dress from Talbots that will give us all the answers. (plus it’s on sale at 30% off!)
+Today I’m sharing a cute new linen shift dress from Talbots that will give us all the answers.

 What is a Linen Shift Dress?

-Many people confuse sheath dresses with shift dresses, but here’s the key difference.
+Many confuse sheath dresses with shift dresses, but here’s the critical difference.
 A sheath dress has a fitted waist, but a shift dress has a relaxed waist.
-The looser, straight-cut waist makes it easy to “shift” your body around in the dress.
+The looser, straight-cut core makes it easy to “shift” your body in the dress.
 Shift dresses originated in the 1920s for Flappers who wanted to be free of corsets so they could move and dance.